etnt/cryptic/docs/X3DH-calculations.md

-# X3DH Keys, Notation and Calculations
+# X3DH Keys, Notation, Calculations and Double-Ratchet

 X3DH is not “just more Diffie–Hellman”—it is a protocol for asynchronous, authenticated key exchange with strong forward secrecy, designed to work